NuriddinovMA/Charm/README.md

       "short" for the [extra short] (https://github.com/aidenlab/juicer/wiki/Pre#extra-short-format-dev) pre-file;
       "pre.gz" and "short.gz" - the gzipped output;
     - "hic_resolutions" - the list of Hi-C map bin sizes; the minimal bin size must be equal to [global] "resolution" or higher;
-    - "wt2_contacts = NO" - add this string if you simulate the homozygous rearrangement.
 3) run
 ```
 python3 charm.py -i YOUR-INI-FILE.ini